 IBLCE has an extraordinary circumstances policy which will provide for a deferral for health issues for you or your family, and this also specifically contemplates health issues related to COVID-19.

-I am working on earning my clinical practise hours for IBCLC eligibility.
+I am working on earning my clinical practice hours for IBCLC eligibility.
 May I do that remotely at this time?

-Now through November 30, 2020, you may earn clinical practise hours remotely.
-Please see IBLCE’s Advisory Opinion on Telehealth as well as the Updated Interim Guidance on the Use of Technology to Meet Pathways 1, 2, and 3 Clinical Practise Requirements (Issued on May 14, 2020) on the IBLCE website.
-Additionally, if you are pursuing IBCLC eligibility via Pathway 3, please see the Pathway 3 Plan Guide.
+Now through September 30, 2023, you may earn clinical practice hours remotely.
+Please see IBLCE’s Advisory Opinion on Telehealth (Issued on April 3, 2020) as well as the June 2022 Updated Interim Guidance on the Use of Technology to Meet Pathways 1, 2, and 3 Clinical Practice Requirements (Reissued on June 30, 2022) on the IBLCE website.
+Additionally, if you are pursuing IBCLC eligibility via Pathway 3, please see the Pathway 3 Plan Guide (Updated May 9, 2020).

 Is IBLCE extending the deadline for recertification by CERPs?